 The Stat-Analysis tool actually performs a two step process when reading input data.
 First, it stores the filtering information defined top section of the configuration file.
-It applies that filtering criteria when reading the input STAT data and writes the filtered data out to a temporary file.
+It applies that filtering criteria when reading the input STAT data and writes the filtered data out to a temporary file, as described in Contributor's Guide Section %s.
 Second, each job defined in the jobs entry reads data from that temporary file and performs the task defined for the job.
 After all jobs have run, the Stat-Analysis tool deletes the temporary file.